nrs-org/novelslop/content/vol_01/chap_06.typ

   When they were sad, she was also sad.

   Throughout all those years, there was finally someone who understood her.
-Who would never disregard her hobby as a creepy thing.

-  Regarding the whole "taking advantage" business,

-  If there is a girl in her class that turned out to be relatives to one of her faves, she would do anything just to get a signature, going as far as begging or licking the girl's feet just to get a simple stroke on a paper.
+  Regarding the whole "taking advantage" business, if there is a girl in her class that turned out to be relatives to one of her faves, Mona would do anything just to get a signature, going as far as begging or licking the girl's feet just to get a simple stroke on a paper.
+Maybe not that extreme, but well.

   “Okay, I will try to ask her.”